wspr-ncsu/Secret-Recovery/README.md

 ## What this artifact is / isn’t

-* **Is:** A research prototype implementation to test the feasibility of our approach to secret-recovery mechanism using TEEs.
+* **Is:** A research prototype implementation to test the feasibility of our secret-recovery mechanism using TEEs.
 * **Is not:** A production or reference implementation.
 Please do not deploy this.

 ---